coin-or/pulp/doc/source/CaseStudies/a_transportation_problem.rst

 Following this is the `prob.writeLP` line, and the rest as explained in previous examples.

+The code for this example is found in  `BeerDistributionProblem.py <https://projects.coin-or.org/PuLP/browser/trunk/examples/BeerDistributionProblem.py?format=txt>`_

 You will notice that the linear programme solution was also an integer solution.
 As long as Supply and Demand are integers, the linear programming solution will always be an integer.
 Read about naturally integer solutions for more details.